Patagonotothen

 Patagonotothen is a genus of marine ray-finned fishes, belonging to the family Nototheniidae, the notothens or cod icefishes.
 They are native to the southeast Pacific Ocean, southern Atlantic Ocean and the Southern Ocean.

 Taxonomy

-Patagonotothen was first formally described in 1976 by the Soviet ichthyologist Arkady Vladimirovich Balushkin with Notothenia tessellata, which had been described in 1845 by the Scottish naturalist, Arctic explorer and naval surgeon John Richardson with a type locality of the Falkland Islands, as the type species.
+Patagonotothen was first formally described in 1976 by the Soviet ichthyologist Arkadii Vladimirovich Balushkin with Notothenia tessellata, which had been described in 1845 by the Scottish naturalist, Arctic explorer and naval surgeon John Richardson with a type locality of the Falkland Islands, as the type species.
 Some authorities place this genus in the subfamily Nototheniinae, but the 5th edition of Fishes of the World does not include subfamilies in the Nototheniidae.
 The genus name is a compound of Patago, a reference to Patagonia, and notothen, indicating that this genus is part of the family Nototheniidae.

 Species

 The 15 recognized species in this genus are: